North Carolina Wage Garnishment Laws

 Updated by , Attorney · University of Denver Sturm College of Law

-Limits on Wage Garnishment in North Carolina
+What Are the Limits on Wage Garnishment in North Carolina?

 North Carolina is unique in that it doesn't allow a creditor with a money judgment to garnish wages.
-But if the creditor got an out-of-state garnishment, federal garnishment limits apply; the creditor can garnish 25% of your disposable income or the amount by which your disposable income exceeds 30 times federal minimum wage, whichever is less.
-And the creditor can use other approaches to collect a debt, though, such as taking money out of a bank account.
+However, if the creditor got an out-of-state garnishment, federal garnishment limits apply.
+And the creditor can use other approaches to collect a debt, such as taking money out of a bank account.

 Also, North Carolina allows a creditor to collect the following debts using a wage garnishment: